cysouw/diathesis/text/c04_summaryEpi.md

 ### *Negative Wertungsevidenz* (*drohen+zu‑Infinitiv*)

 The marking of ~~Negative Wertungsevidenz~~ (full discussion in [@sec:zuinfinitive-drohen]) consists of the verb *drohen* with a *zu‑Infinitiv* [@next a].
 This construction conveys that the speaker of the utterance has direct evidence for the proposition, while implying a negative evaluation from the speaker's point of view.
 When used as a speech-act verb *drohen* means 'to threaten' and can also be used with a *zu‑Infinitiv*.
-However, only in its evidential usage will *drohen* construct coherently [@next b].
-The meaning of 'to threaten' does not result in coherent constructions [@next c].
+However, only in its evidential usage will *drohen+zu‑Infinitiv* construct coherently [@next b].
+The meaning of 'to threaten' does not result in a coherent construction [@next c].

 ::: ex
 a.
 Das Wetter droht schlecht zu werden.